navis-org/navis/docs/source/blender.rst

 `Blender 3D <https://www.blender.org>`_: :mod:`navis.interfaces.blender`

-Because NAVis requires Python at least 3.6 and only the most recent version of Blender comes with Python >=3.5, we require Blender 2.8x!
+Because NAVis requires Python at least 3.6 and only the most recent version of Blender comes with Python >=3.5, we require Blender 2.8x or higher!

 Installation
 ============